Free disability insurance quotes in minutes

 Is long-term disability worth it for everyone?

-While long-term disability insurance can be essential financial protection, not everyone needs it.
+No, while long-term disability insurance can be essential financial protection for some people, not everyone needs it.

 Long-term disability insurance isn’t worth it if you won’t be able to keep up with the payments.
 If you stop paying for disability insurance, your coverage will lapse and you wouldn’t receive disability benefits even if you were hurt or ill.

-You also probably don’t need disability insurance if you’re not worried about losing your income because of an illness or injury.
-You don’t need disability insurance if you can afford to live normally without the income from your job.
+You also probably don’t need disability insurance if you’re not worried about losing your income because of an illness or injury, since you don’t need disability insurance if you can afford to live normally without the income from your job.

 Ready to shop for disability insurance?